kieranjwhite/fezier/README.md

 A small, simple C library for rendering feathered Bézier curves.

 # Copyright
-Copyright 2015 Kieran White
+Copyright 2015 Kieran White.
 This file is part of fezier.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by